Special Features and Information

 Etymology

-Scaevola is derived from the Greek word, scaevus, meaning "left-handed" or "awkward," likely a reference to its unusual half-flower appearance [Wagner et al. 1990].
+Scaevola is derived from the Greek word, scaevus, meaning "left-handed" or "awkward," likely referring to its unusual half-flower appearance [Wagner et al. 1990].